CospanDesign/nysa-demo-platform/README.md

 ## Description:

-A Nysa platform for demoulating designs
+A Nysa platform for demoing designs